What Is Omnichannel Customer Service?

 Providing a unified experience across all customer service channels is imperative for retaining customer loyalty.
 Providing a better customer experience is not as simple as adding more channels to your customer service strategy.

 When a customer contacts you via Twitter, they may have to repeat their concern to you on the phone.
 An omnichannel approach helps create a unified customer experience for customers and agents alike.
-To create a unified customer experience, brands must be available on the customer’s terms and on the device they prefer.
+To create a unified customer experience, brands must be available on the customer’s terms and on their preferred device.
 While this approach is great for customers, it can challenge brands to deliver consistent support across all channels.
 Luckily, omnichannel customer service provides a solution to this problem.

 - A unified experience reduces customer effort and emphasises comfort.